artforteam2015/dc-xlsx/readme.md

 // parses a buffer
 var obj = xlsx.parse(fs.readFileSync(__dirname + '/myFile.xlsx'));

-// parse file asynchronously
-xlsx.parseFileAsync(__dirname + '/myFile.xlsx', {options}, function(parsedData){
+// parse file asynchronously, returns an object xlsx.parseFileAsync(__dirname + '/myFile.xlsx', {options}, function(parsedObject){
-	// Parsed data is now ready to be used
+	// Data is now ready
 });
-// Do something else while file is being parsed and come back when file is ready
+// Do something else while file is being parsed and come back when file is ready...
 ```

 Building a plist from an object